guyjames/gj22/content/pages/cv.md

 ## Work/Affiliations

-- I am one of the founders of the [BEYØND DAO](https://bey0nd.us), working with artists to further the cause of consciousness research in Web3.0.
-This is my main current project along with [The Elevator](https://theelevator.earth) which is a nascent 'consciousness accelerator'/think tank.
-I am currently producing a digest/newsletter on consciousness research for The Elevator in collaboration with the author Daniel Pinchbeck; it can be found at [wearetheelevator.substack.com](https://wearetheelevator.substack.com)
+- I currently working at [The Elevator](https://theelevator.earth) which is a nascent 'consciousness accelerator'/think tank.
+I am producing a digest/newsletter on consciousness research for The Elevator in collaboration with the author Daniel Pinchbeck; it can be found at [wearetheelevator.substack.com](https://wearetheelevator.substack.com)
 - I am collaborating as a trainer with the [EcologyHub](ecologyhub.org/) project based in Terres de l'Ebre in the south of Catalonia
-- I co-managed the retreat centre [Les Gavatxes](https://lesgavatxes.es) in the area of La Alta Garrotxa, Catalonia, Spain for 6 years
+- I co-managed the retreat centre [Les Gavatxes](https://lesgavatxes.es) in the area of La Alta Garrotxa, Catalonia, Spain for 7 years
 - I have collaborated with [SEEDS](https://joinseeds.earth) on their tokenomics/currency model
 - I worked on the [FairCoop](https://web.archive.org/web/20220810121936/https://fair.coop/en) project, effectively one of the first DAOs, for 4 years: 2014-18
 - I have worked with the Cooperativa Integral Catalana and the Ecoxarxa Garrotxa, localised cooperative projects in Catalonia, using local currencies